Learning and Earning

 Why Earning and Learning?

 High Rocks believes that one of the most powerful ways to change the future of West Virginia communities is through youth empowerment.
-Most of our young people are low-income, and too often they have to make the choice to work at low-end jobs instead of pursuing enrichment and advancement opportunities.
+Most of our young people are low-income, and too often they have to make the choice to work at low-end jobs instead of pursuing professional enrichment and advancement opportunities.
 We know our teens need to earn money; that is the financial reality of their families.
-We aim to create programs that build students’ resumes, their life skills, and necessary income, and while mentoring and planning for their futures.
+We aim to create programs that strengthen students’ résumés, build essential life skills, and provide meaningful income—while offering mentorship and support as they plan for their futures.

-Innovation and entrepreneurship lay at the heart of our journey ahead, not only as an organization, but as a state.
+Innovation and entrepreneurship lay at the heart of our journey, not only as an organization, but as a state.
 To build a sustainable and healthy future for our region and our people, we need to invest in entrepreneurship and in opportunities for young people to earn and learn simultaneously.

 Our goal is to build social enterprise ventures with young people in leadership roles.
 We will produce a triple-bottom line – people, profit, and place – by building young entrepreneurs, creating programs that are financially self-sustaining, and highlighting our Appalachian wealth in an environmentally-friendly way.